zieren/wasted-youth-tracker/README.md

 Then:

-1. Copy the file `client/wasted.ini.example` to the kid's user directory (`c:\users\<username>\`) and rename it to `wasted.ini`.
+1. Copy the file `client\wasted.ini.example` to the kid's user directory (`c:\users\<username>\`) and rename it to `wasted.ini`.
 2. Fill out `wasted.ini` with the name of the user you created above, the URL of the directory on your server, and the credentials used to access that directory.
 3. Log in with the kid's account.
 Press Ctrl-F12 to invoke the client's status display.
-This should list the running applications.
+This should show a list of all running applications.
+4. On the server, click the "Activity" tab (you may need to reload).
+You should see the applications running on the kid's machine.

 ## Configuration

+Now we need to classify programs (or window titles, to be precise) so that e.g. games, videos or "serious applications" are recognized.
+This depends on what your kid is using and has to be kept up-to-date when they start using new programs.

+### Classification Of Window Titles

 ## DB Keys